Forms, surveys, bug reports, or feedback boards — which one to use?

 Feedback boards and the public roadmap

 A feature request board lets visitors submit ideas, vote on existing requests, and watch them progress through columns you define ("Under review", "Planned", "In progress", "Shipped").
-The board has a public-facing roadmap page your visitors can browse and bookmark.
-When you ship a feature, everyone who voted gets an email notification automatically.
+The board has a public roadmap page your visitors can browse and bookmark, and the same list can appear as a tab inside your chat widget.

 Use a feedback board when you want a persistent, community-visible backlog of user ideas — not a one-off form response.